 - Passion can give way to intimacy, and a deeper emotional connection that endures, with cooperation from both partners.

-- Reviving your relationship’s old intensity is key; physical proximity and intimacy, paying attention to our and our partner’s needs, and knowing each other’s love languages can help rekindle your connection.
+- Strive for a new level of passion; physical proximity and intimacy, paying attention to our own needs as well as our partner’s needs, and knowing each other’s love languages can help rekindle the connection.

 Think back to the very beginning: Just after meeting your partner and realizing that there might be something there.
 Did you light up every time they texted or called you?
 Without a doubt.
 Did you feel the butterflies in your stomach after your first kiss?
 Of course!
 Were you dying to spend every waking moment together?
 Absolutely.